Posted by the Dispute Resolution team on 3rd June 2025

 Read more...

-Posted By: Dispute Resolution on 11th August 2021
+Posted by the Dispute Resolution team on 11th August 2021

 The question most commonly asked by landlords is, do I still have to repair items in the property if my tenant isn’t paying their rent?
 The answer is yes.
 Section 11 of the Landlord and Tenant Act 1985, sets out the Landlord’s requirements of...